linuxfoundation/lfevents/README-ADMIN.md

-# LFEvents User Instructions
+# LFEvents Admin Instructions

 These instructions are for the administrators of the Linux Foundation Events site.
-They explain the ways to configure the site that aren't immediately obvious or part of WordPress standard behavior.
+They explain the ways to setup Events and configure the site's contents.

 ## General Event Configuration